RadialDevGroup/ombudsman/guides/mobile-app-deployment.md

 For both iOS and Android, you should designate someone in a position of authority in the organization to go through the steps to set up developer accounts.

-- This person should be able to authorizing spending on behalf of the organization (inputting credit card information, etc)
+- This person should be able to authorizing discretionary spending on behalf of the organization (inputting credit card information, etc)

 - This person should be able to select and/or create an Apple ID on behalf of the organization, and fill in details specific to the organization for creating an Apple Developer Account.